UK jobless rate hits 4.5% as work protection plan nears end | Business

 "Since the start of the pandemic there has been a sharp increase in those out of work and job hunting but more people telling us they are not actively looking for work," Jonathan Athow, the ONS's deputy national statistician, said.
 "There has also been a stark rise in the number of people who have recently been made redundant."

-British finance minister Rishi Sunak has said his priority remains to slow the rising job losses although he has replaced his 50 billion-pound wage subsidy scheme which expires at the end of this month with a less generous programme.
 The ONS data showed redundancies jumped by a record 114,000 on the quarter to 227,000, their highest level since 2009 when Britain was in the grip of the global financial crisis.
+Finance minister Rishi Sunak reiterated on Tuesday that his priority remained to slow the rising job losses although he is replacing his 50-billion-pound wage subsidy scheme which expires at the end of this month with a less generous programme.

+"I've been honest with people from the start that we would unfortunately not be able to save every job," he said.
+Prime Minister Boris Johnson introduced a new system of restrictions for England on Monday and a minister said government may have to go further.

+The Confederation of British Industry said ramping up the government's testing regime will be a key component to securing an economic recovery.
+There were some positive signs in Tuesday's data.

-However, separate tax office data showed the number of staff on company payrolls rose by a monthly 20,000 in September, slightly reducing the total number of job losses by that measure since March to 673,000.
-There were some other potentially positive signs in the data including a record rise in the number of job vacancies in the three months to September although the total remained down 40% compared with a year earlier.
+Tax office figures showed the number of staff on company payrolls rose by a monthly 20,000 in September, slightly reducing the total number of job losses by that measure since March to 673,000.
+The number of job vacancies rose by the most on record in the three months to September although the total remained down 40% compared with a year earlier.

 - READ MORE ON: